About Spicy Tuna

 Let’s start with the sauce

 What gives the spicy tuna roll its kick is the spicy mayo sauce.
 You wouldn’t believe how easy that is to make!
-The following instructions are for making enough sauce to use in 4 ST rolls.
-My recommendation is to prepare double that amount and serving the remainder as dipping sauce.
+The following instructions are for making enough sauce to make 4 sushi rolls.
+My recommendation is to prepare double that amount for extra serving as dipping sauce.

 You will need: